JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 ![](03_warning.png){width=389}

 #### Information
-Use to suggest optimizations for the IDE settings and notify on the results of a process that is not tied to any tool window.
+Use to suggest optimizations for the IDE settings and notify about the results of a process that is not tied to any tool window.

 ![](04_information.png){width=389}